Bombus suckleyi: Habitat

-Historic and Current Distribution
+Historic and current distribution

-There are historic records of Suckley's bumble bee in 11 western states as well as 11 Canadian provinces.
+There are historic records of Suckley's bumble bee in 11 western states as well as all 10 Canadian provinces.
 In Canada, the species was historically spread across the southern portions of British Columbia, Alberta, and Saskatchewan with a disjunct population in Newfoundland.

 Suckley's bumble bee recent observations have greatly diminished from historic abundance and range.
 Suckley's bumble bee has experienced an overall decline of 77%, losing more than 50% of its range and with relative abundance records at less than 10% of historic observations.

 Conservation

 Suckley's bumble bee has been recognized as imperiled or needing protection by international and state entities.
 It has a NatureServe ranking of G1 or critically imperiled from 2018 and is considered critically endangered by the International Union for the Conservation of Nature (IUCN).
 It has experienced rapid, significant, recent declines, averaging over 77% during the last few decades.
 Its declines are associated with those of its host species.
 Other possible reasons for its declines include pesticides, loss of habitat, competition from introduced species of bees, climate change, and the parasite Nosema bombi.
 Multiple threats produce synergistic impacts to this species which make it more vulnerable to decline and extinction.
 Suckley's bumble bee and other cuckoo bumble bees are especially at risk of extinction because of their dependence on the success of host species.

 Suckley's bumble bee is a species of ‘great conservation need’ in Washington, Idaho, Colorado, and California.
 Suckley's bumble bee was petitioned for federal Endangered Species Act protection in 2020.

 A petition was submitted by the Xerces society, Defenders of Wildlife, and the Center for Food Safety to the California Fish and Game Commission in October 2018 to list Bombus suckleyi and three others as endangered under the California Endangered Species Act.
 The California Department of Fish and Wildlife evaluated this petition in a report for The California Fish and Game Commission completed in April 2019.
-On June 12, 2019 the California Fish and Game Commission voted to add the four bumblebees, including Bombus suckleyi, to the list of protected species under the California Endangered Species Act.
+On June 12, 2019, the California Fish and Game Commission voted to add the four bumblebees, including Bombus suckleyi, to the list of protected species under the California Endangered Species Act.
 A subsequent legal challenge of the CESA's definition of a fish as "a wild fish, mollusk, crustacean, invertebrate, amphibian, or part, spawn, or ovum of any of those animals" was eventually overruled, because the explicit intent was for all invertebrates (therefore including insects) to be qualified for protection under this legal definition.